 We thank Paul Vixie for the informative discussion that motivated this study.
 We thank Mary Stephenson and Arthur Houle for helping collect the email trace and the University of Oregon Route View Project for making the BGP trace publicly available.
-Zhenhai Duan and Kartik Gopalan were supported in part by NSF Grant CCF-0541096.
+Zhenhai Duan was supported in part by NSF grants CCF-0541096 and CNS-1041677.
+Kartik Gopalan was supported in part by NSF Grant CCF-0541096.
 Xin Yuan was supported in part by NSF Grants ANI-0106706, CCR-0208892, CCF-0342540, and CCF-0541096.
 Any opinions, findings, and conclusions or recommendations expressed in this paper are those of the authors and do not necessarily reflect the views of National Science Foundation.